ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/cath-kidston-christmas-advent-calendar-giveaway.markdown

   \ brand new Cath Kidston advent calendar.
 Behind each window you'll find a deliciously-scented,\
   \ luxurious beauty treat, from hand cream to lip balm, soap to body scrub, in a\
   \ selection of pretty prints and fragrances.</p>\r\n<p>Click below for a chance\
-  \ to win Cath Kidston Christmas Advent Calendar an get ready to explore the world\
+  \ to win Cath Kidston Christmas Advent Calendar and get ready to explore the world\
   \ of Cath Kidston bath and body product now!</p>"
 entry-title: "Win Cath Kidston Christmas Advent Calendar 2018!"
 entry-content: "Enter the draw to win Cath Kidston Christmas Advent Calendar 2018\